 She hates that word.
 But here, she uses it effortlessly.

 Yin to Him: And as soon as I took that breath, a quick, high-tension thrust hit me in my abdomen and it was pure bliss.
 Man, it was incredible!
 I guess the accentuated cerebrospinal fluid lost its potency when I didn’t breath properly.
 Anyway, I just smiled and relaxed completely.
 And this was when the invitation came.
 I’d been served the carnifrenesia and now I was going to be presented with what can be, what also exists, and that is something completely different.
 Flattered about being invited to their realm, I let the views sweep me away and instantly a light began to drip on my face.
 There were stretched raindrops of green, yellow and white light that came straight towards me.
 I was inaugurated.
 It was pure beauty and it felt so good.
 This was the moment of salvation.
 It’s a marriage within; that true self-love which enables occasional run-aways with the carnival!

 She is convinced the girl doesn't taste the way she does.
 Of course she doesn’t.
-But, what Yin means is that He used to go crazy for the taste of her pussy, her ass, her armpits and her mouth, and she doubts the new girl’s taste awakens the same desire in him as hers did.
+But, what Yin means is that He used to go wild for the taste of her juice, and she doubts the new girl’s taste awakens the same desire in him as hers did.
 Does.
 Did.

 Wait.
 Why did I leave?
 I went to see the slaughter and I… Yin stops.
 She turns her back to the building, looking up at the people who are passing by in front of her; walking as if they do nott wish to get somewhere, without the intention of getting anywhere, just to get here rather than there, lonely in the crowd.
 Always alone in the crowd.
 Fuck him!
 And fuck her!
 I can still make it.
 I'll handle it.
 Nikki's going to be there still.
 Plus, her friend was kinda cute.